 This is from Northern Oregon Wilderness Areas (1992), by Donna Aitkenhead:

-The Forest Service wishes to keep HITW pristine and plans on stopping al maintenance of the trail leading down to this unique region in the near future. one hiker said she through the area looked “like Shan-ri-la” from the saddle and rushed to enjoy its many splendors.
-We through the same, but instead found lots of mosquitoes and other insects.
+The Forest Service wishes to keep HITW pristine and plans on stopping all maintenance of the trail leading down to this unique region in the near future.
+One hiker said she thought the area looked “like Shan-ri-la” from the saddle and rushed to enjoy its many splendors.
+We thought the same, but instead found lots of mosquitoes and other insects.
 She found the same.
 Hiking in mid-September, we wondered what the place was like in July or August when the pesky critters are “supposed” to be bad.

 I could understand why the Forest Service might abandon the trail down to the park, but it doesn’t make sense why they have abandoned the trail to this magnificent viewpoint.
 In any case, both of those descriptions are of course pre-fire.
 Here is what Matt Reeder has to say in 101 Hikes in the Majestic Mount Jefferson Region (2016):

 The Cabot Lake Trail does indeed continue down into Hole-in-the-Wall Park but the trail has fallen into such a state of disrepair that it’s not worth even attempting.
 Hole-in-the-Wall Park itself is a boggy marsh without a view of Mount Jefferson – so again, it’s not worth it.